craftingforchrist/Issues/README.md

 # Issues
-Any and all server issues pertaining to the subtle christian minecraft server.
+Any and all server issues pertaining to the Crafting For Christ Server.